Previously added items:

 Figure 2 - A. Modifications to block degradation by nucleases are required for successful co-electroporation of Cas9 mRNA and crRNA:tracrRNA.
 B. Co-electroporation of Cas9 protein and crRNA:tracrRNA does not require stabilizing modifications, but results may be improved with their addition.

 As of February 2017, all Edit-R predesigned crRNA and tracrRNA will carry these modifications for nuclease resistance with no change in price!
-Custom crRNA designed and ordered with the CRISPR RNA Configurator will also be modified by default, but unmodified is still an option.
+Custom crRNA designed and ordered with the CRISPR Design Tool will also be modified by default, but unmodified is still an option.
 Edit-R tracrRNA (Cat # U-002005-xx) will carry the 3ʹ modification for nuclease resistance with no change in price.
 If you currently have some unmodified crRNA or tracrRNA (Cat# U-002000-xx) in your freezer, not to worry!
 Unless you are working with an application that requires nuclease stability (see Table 1), you can use any combination of modified or unmodified Edit-R crRNA and tracrRNA.

 If you have any questions about using Edit-R CRISPR RNA in your lab, please contact our Technical Support team.

 These publications demonstrate Edit-R CRISPR-Cas9 genome editing reagents for target gene knockout or precise knock-in in a variety of applications.

 Algorithm-optimized crRNA for genome-wide coverage of human, mouse, or rat genes.
 Simply search for your gene!